Open Content Program

 2. Buyer according to annotated auctioneer catalogue, Christie's Archive, London.

-3. Provenance information from Suida, William.
-Birmingham Museum of Art: The Samuel H. Kress Collection (Birmingham, AL: Birmingham Museum of Art, 1952), 37.
-No further information on the identity of Prince Corsini is known.
+3. William E. Suida, Birmingham Museum of Art: The Samuel H. Kress Collection (Birmingham, AL: Birmingham Museum of Art, 1952), p.
+37. No further information on the identity of Prince Corsini is known.